-3 - Meetings of the 4 - Meetings of the 6 - Meetings of the Audit Nominating and Governance Committee lit 7 - Meetings of the Board
+3 - Meetings of the Nominating and Governance Committee 4 - Meetings of the Remuneration Committee

+6 - Meetings of the Audit Committee 7 - Meetings of the Board

 The Board held seven regularly scheduled meetings in 2024, four of which occurred in-person and three of which occurred virtually via videoconference.
 Three of these were special meetings to discuss the accelerated and expanded strategic review and board succession planning.